OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 ---------------------

-It is common to experience users who bombard the slurmctld_ server by executing commands such as squeue_, sinfo_, sbatch_ or the like with many requests per second.
+It is common to experience users who bombard the slurmctld_ server by executing commands such as squeue_, sbatch_ or the like with many requests per second.
 This can potentially make the slurmctld_ unresponsive and therefore affect the entire cluster.

 The ability to do ``RPC rate limiting`` on a per-user basis is a new feature with Slurm_ 23.02.